yukai-yang/parago/README.md

 # parago
-implementing the Go routing and R apply like parallel computation
+implementing the Go routine and R apply like parallel computation

 # How to install